valboz/VBBinaryLensing/README.md

 For now, the vast majority of functions are documented with Python docstrings which can be accessed as, for example, `?VBBL.BinaryMag2()` in a Jupyter notebook.

+# WARNING

+The python wrapper does not support the user-defined limbd-darkening law.

 ## License
 VBBinaryLensing is freely available to the community under the